 Paul Sinclair is Professor emeritus of the chair in African and Comparative Archaeology, Department of Archaeology and Ancient History, Uppsala University.
 Paul has been particularly interested in evidence based spatial analysis of material culture distributions in regional and landscape perspectives.
 He has been research leader of the research cooperation prgrammes Urban Origins in Eastern Africa and Human Responces and Contributions to Environmental Change (HRAC).
 In his career Paul has supervised more than 40 PhD students.
 Paul’s interest in socio-environmental interactions in farming community and urban contexts in the central African and Indian Ocean region, is summarised in his edited books African Archaeology, Foods, Metals and Towns (Routledge, edited by Bassey Andah, Alex Okpoko, Thurstan Shaw ) and Urban Mind (published by Uppsala University).

-Will Steffen is an Earth System scientist with a long-standing interest in the role of humans and our activities in the functioning of the System – past, present and future.
-He is adjunct professor at both the Australian National University and the University of Canberra, as well as a senior fellow at the Stockholm Resilience Centre.
+Will Steffen was an Earth System scientist with a long-standing interest in the role of humans and our activities in the functioning of the System – past, present and future.
+He was adjunct professor at both the Australian National University and the University of Canberra, as well as a senior fellow at the Stockholm Resilience Centre.
 From 1998 to 2004, Steffen was executive director of the International Geosphere-Biosphere Programme (IGBP).
-He is also a senior associate with the University of Cambridge Institute for Sustainability Leadership, UK, and is a Councillor with the Climate Council of Australia.
+He was also a senior associate with the University of Cambridge Institute for Sustainability Leadership, UK, and a Councillor with the Climate Council of Australia.